 Below is a partial list of vegetables (or vegetable crops) with edible botanical roots.
 The scientific names, family, and other relevant information are likewise supplied.

-This is Page 1 of five web pages.
-This provides some examples of vegetable crops having vegetative part (roots) that is used in the preparation of “vegetable” dishes or recipes.
+This is Page 1 of five web pages providing list of vegetables.
+This page provides some examples of vegetable crops having vegetative part (roots) that is used in the preparation of “vegetable” dishes or recipes.
 Those with other edible vegetative parts (stems and leaves) and reproductive parts (flowers, fruits and seeds) are treated in other separate pages.

 With few exceptions, the botany of modified underground organs were confirmed from Kawakami (1978) and the family names from Simpson (2010).
-Major families are color coded for ease in compiling a list of vegetables under the same families.
+Major families with two or more crop examples are color coded for ease in compiling a list of vegetables under the same families.